-Disturbing evidence found in Tristyn Bailey’s accused killer’s bedroom
+When told of Tristyn Bailey’s death, accused killer asks: ‘How is that my problem?’

 Among the drawings referenced in reports made available Wednesday was an illustration that “depicted a Satanic element to them, to include a pentagram.”
 Another drawing showed a nude female with red X’s over her breasts and genitals, and what appeared to blood coming from several wounds.

-Fucci’s girlfriend told investigators that Aiden had anger issues and that he had spoken about killing people.
-On occasion, he would surprise her from behind and put the knife to her throat and pretend to slit it.
+Later in the interview, the report said Fucci admitted that he kissed Bailey and when she reacted by grabbing him, he pushed her down and she hit her head.
+He said that he then walked away.

-She told detectives that less than a month before Bailey was killed Fucci had told her he was going to kill someone, that was going to find a person walking at night, drag them into the woods and stab them.
+Toxicology found no indication of sexual assault, although there were handprints found on Bailey’s thighs that were not hers.

-State Attorney R.J.
-Larizza said last month that Bailey was stabbed 114 times and that many of the wounds were “defensive in nature.”
+The autopsy confirmed what State Attorney R.J.
+Larizza said last month: that Bailey was stabbed 114 times -- at least 35 wounds are over the head and neck” -- and that many of the wounds were “defensive in nature.”

 According to Larizza, Fucci’s knife was found in a pond in close proximity to Bailey’s body.
 The tip of that knife, he said, had broken off and was found by the medical examiner in Bailey’s body, according to an autopsy report released Wednesday.